 That’s something captors do to hostages.
 It’s what abusers do to their victims.
 It’s a mind game.
 “You don’t want to have these consequences, do you?
 You should obey me.”

-3. It’s fundamentally godless.
+3. Its paradigm is fundamentally godless.

 This one is probably fine for readers with atheist or agnostic leanings.
 I don’t fit in that category, but I get the logic.
 If death is certain and there’s nothing beyond, why not engage in behavior that might otherwise be reckless or ill-advised?